Optional Practical Training (OPT) Application Basics

 Some students may be eligible for an additional 24 months of OPT, see OPT STEM Extension for details.
 Post-completion OPT and STEM OPT are separate applications, applied for at different times.
 STEM eligible students are not able to apply for 3 years of work authorization all at once.

 A student is eligible for post-completion OPT once:

-- You have completed all degree requirements OR
+- They have completed all degree requirements OR

-- You are a graduate student and have completed all degree requirements with the exception of the thesis/dissertation.
+- They are a graduate student and have completed all degree requirements with the exception of the thesis/dissertation.

 Impact of CPT

 Part time CPT has no impact on OPT.
 Please be aware, however, if an F-1 student has engaged in 12 months or more of full-time Curricular Practical Training (CPT), he/she is ineligible for OPT.